rpede/tutorial-react-ci/README.md

 ☕️Installing...
 ```

-Unfortunately there are a couple of small things that needs fixing.
+Unfortunately, there are a couple of small things that need fixing.

 In your `package.json` just about `dependencies`, add: